rickwierenga/rickwierenga.github.io/_posts/2019-07-23-image compressor in Python.md

 - pillow
 ---

 Compressing images is a neat way to shrink the size of an image while maintaining the resolution.
-In this tutorial I’m building an image compressor using Python, [Numpy](http://numpy.org) and [Pillow](https://github.com/python-pillow/Pillow/).
+In this tutorial we're building an image compressor using Python, [Numpy](http://numpy.org) and [Pillow](https://github.com/python-pillow/Pillow/).
 We’ll be using machine learning, the unsupervised K-means algorithm to be precise.

 If you don’t have Numpy and Pillow installed, you can do so using the following command:
 ```bash